Kernel Requirements and Configuration¶

 Purpose: Enables extended frequency range (350 MHz - 2230 MHz) instead of default (1000-2000 MHz)

-Distributions with Patch Included: - Bazzite (pre-applied) - PikaOS (pre-applied)
+Distributions with Patch Included: - Bazzite (pre-applied — no manual patching needed) - PikaOS (pre-applied)

-Required for: - Fedora - Arch Linux - Debian - Other distributions
+Required for: - Fedora (with TT governor) - Arch Linux (with TT governor) - Debian (with TT governor)

 Patch Application (Advanced):